-AMTA 1512 2 cr.
-Airframe Review / FAA Test Prep Sem: F/S 30 Lec.
-Hrs.
+AMTA 1512 Airframe Review / FAA Test Prep

 Federal Aviation Administration subject matter in the Airframe curricula are reviewed with an emphasis on enhancing knowledge and physical skills in preparing for the FAA-required computer, oral and practical examinations for the rating sought.
 Lectures are reinforced with laboratory projects.
 A lab fee is required.